Stephane Bancel Sells 9,000 Shares of Moderna, Inc. (NASDAQ:MRNA) Stock

 - On Wednesday, July 21st, Stephane Bancel sold 9,000 shares of Moderna stock.
 The stock was sold at an average price of $299.00, for a total transaction of $2,691,000.00.

-Several hedge funds and other institutional investors have recently bought and sold shares of the company.
-TCI Wealth Advisors Inc. boosted its stake in shares of Moderna by 10.0% in the second quarter.
-TCI Wealth Advisors Inc. now owns 318 shares of the company’s stock valued at $75,000 after purchasing an additional 29 shares during the period.
-Western Wealth Management LLC boosted its stake in shares of Moderna by 3.2% in the second quarter.
-Western Wealth Management LLC now owns 1,591 shares of the company’s stock valued at $376,000 after purchasing an additional 49 shares during the period.
-Optimum Investment Advisors boosted its stake in shares of Moderna by 14.3% in the second quarter.
-Optimum Investment Advisors now owns 400 shares of the company’s stock valued at $94,000 after purchasing an additional 50 shares during the period.
-Parallel Advisors LLC boosted its stake in shares of Moderna by 2.0% in the second quarter.
-Parallel Advisors LLC now owns 3,359 shares of the company’s stock valued at $789,000 after purchasing an additional 67 shares during the period.
-Finally, B. Riley Wealth Management Inc. boosted its stake in shares of Moderna by 2.9% in the second quarter.
-B. Riley Wealth Management Inc. now owns 2,469 shares of the company’s stock valued at $580,000 after purchasing an additional 69 shares during the period.
-55.89% of the stock is owned by institutional investors and hedge funds.
+MRNA has been the subject of several recent research reports.
+SVB Leerink reiterated a “sell” rating on shares of Moderna in a research note on Sunday, September 12th.
+Oppenheimer cut shares of Moderna from an “outperform” rating to a “market perform” rating in a research note on Thursday, August 5th.
+Jefferies Financial Group boosted their price objective on shares of Moderna from $170.00 to $250.00 and gave the company a “hold” rating in a research note on Thursday, July 15th.
+They noted that the move was a valuation call.
+Piper Sandler cut shares of Moderna from an “overweight” rating to a “neutral” rating in a research note on Friday, August 6th.
+Finally, Zacks Investment Research cut shares of Moderna from a “buy” rating to a “hold” rating and set a $330.00 price objective for the company. in a research note on Monday, July 19th.
+Three equities research analysts have rated the stock with a sell rating, eight have issued a hold rating and five have given a buy rating to the company.
+According to MarketBeat.com, the stock currently has an average rating of “Hold” and an average target price of $205.21.

-A number of equities research analysts have recently commented on MRNA shares.
-Morgan Stanley increased their target price on shares of Moderna from $190.00 to $337.00 and gave the company an “equal weight” rating in a research report on Tuesday, September 7th.
-SVB Leerink reiterated a “sell” rating on shares of Moderna in a research report on Sunday, September 12th.
-TheStreet cut shares of Moderna from a “b” rating to a “c+” rating in a research report on Friday, June 11th.
-Piper Sandler cut shares of Moderna from an “overweight” rating to a “neutral” rating in a research report on Friday, August 6th.
-Finally, Chardan Capital reiterated a “buy” rating on shares of Moderna in a research report on Wednesday, July 7th.
-Three research analysts have rated the stock with a sell rating, eight have issued a hold rating and five have given a buy rating to the company’s stock.
-According to MarketBeat, Moderna currently has an average rating of “Hold” and an average price target of $205.21.
+A number of institutional investors have recently modified their holdings of the business.
+Principal Financial Group Inc. grew its position in shares of Moderna by 5.1% in the 1st quarter.
+Principal Financial Group Inc. now owns 95,497 shares of the company’s stock worth $12,506,000 after buying an additional 4,648 shares during the period.
+Russell Investments Group Ltd. grew its position in shares of Moderna by 8.6% in the 1st quarter.
+Russell Investments Group Ltd. now owns 76,409 shares of the company’s stock worth $9,655,000 after buying an additional 6,067 shares during the period.
+Rockefeller Capital Management L.P. grew its position in shares of Moderna by 8.6% in the 1st quarter.
+Rockefeller Capital Management L.P. now owns 22,959 shares of the company’s stock worth $3,006,000 after buying an additional 1,810 shares during the period.
+Synovus Financial Corp grew its position in shares of Moderna by 18.4% in the 1st quarter.
+Synovus Financial Corp now owns 5,064 shares of the company’s stock worth $664,000 after buying an additional 786 shares during the period.
+Finally, Ballentine Partners LLC purchased a new stake in shares of Moderna in the 1st quarter worth about $215,000.
+55.89% of the stock is currently owned by institutional investors and hedge funds.

 Moderna, Inc engages in the development of transformative medicines based on messenger ribonucleic acid (mRNA).
 Its product pipeline includes the following modalities: prophylactic vaccines, cancer vaccines, intratumoral immuno-oncology, localized regenerative therapeutics, systemic secreted therapeutics, and systemic intracellular therapeutics.